-As you well know because we've been working our way through the gospel of Luke, we find ourselves in the twenty-first chapter of Luke on a Wednesday, unlike any other Wednesday.
+As you well know because we've been working our way through the gospel of Luke, we find ourselves in the 21st chapter of Luke on a Wednesday, unlike any other Wednesday.
 This is Wednesday of Passion Week, the final week of our Lord's life.
 On Thursday there will be preparations and a Passover meal held with Jesus and His disciples and He will give them His great spiritual legacy in the upper room teaching.
-He will be betrayed and on Friday He will be crucified.
+He will be betrayed, and on Friday He will be crucified.
 On Sunday He will rise again.
 But this is Wednesday.
 It is twilight on that Wednesday and Jesus is with His disciples now.
-He has left the hateful rulers behind, after numerous confrontations with them in which they had endeavored to discredit Him publicly so they could have cause for the Romans to execute Him.
+He has left the hateful rulers behind after numerous confrontations with them in which they had endeavored to discredit Him publicly so they could have cause for the Romans to execute Him.
 All unsuccessful and so in order to execute Him they had to fabricate and lie, come up with false accusations.
 He has left them behind.
 He has left behind the crowd still indifferent, still uncommitted even after all that Jesus had said and done, leaving the temple with only His disciples.

 From now on He will speak only to them.
 It is twilight then on that Wednesday.
 They are gathered around Him on the Mount of Olives.
 And from a human viewpoint, it looked as if all their hopes and ambitions and desires for Him had been smashed and crushed.
-In a combination of very evident and obvious hatred and hostility from the leaders and at best indifference from the crowd, it was a far cry from their expectation that Jesus would come and be hailed and received as the true Messiah, as it seemed He might be on that very Monday when He came in to Jerusalem.
+In a combination of very evident and obvious hatred and hostility from the leaders and at best indifference from the crowd, it was a far cry from their expectation that Jesus would come and be hailed and received as the true Messiah, as it seemed He might be on that very Monday when He came into Jerusalem.
 But the crowd was growing colder and colder toward Him and eventually they would cry, "Crucify Him, crucify Him," and commiserate with the leaders in His own execution.

 This wasn't the way they expected it to turn out.
 And as they leave the temple, we pick up the story in verse 5.
-Some were talking about the temple, that it was adorned with beautiful stones and votive gifts.
-He said, “As for these things which you're looking at, the days will come in which there will not be left one stone upon another which will not be torn down.’"
-Walking away from the temple, looking back at that magnificent facility, Jesus says, "It's all coming down."
+“Some were talking about the temple, that it was adorned with beautiful stones and votive gifts.
+He said, ‘As for these things which you're looking at, the days will come in which there will not be left one stone upon another which will not be torn down.’"
+Walking away from the temple, looking back at that magnificent facility; Jesus says, "It's all coming down."
 The temple, the city, the people, the nation, and, by the way, it is a long-term judgment.
-He had said this before that Jerusalem would be judged by God and that it would remain under that judgment and the desolation of that judgment until the Jewish people embraced their Messiah.
+He had said this before, that Jerusalem would be judged by God and that it would remain under that judgment and the desolation of that judgment until the Jewish people embraced their Messiah.
 He said, "Your nation is desolate and it will be desolate until you say, 'Blessed is He who comes in the name of the Lord.'"
 And so, the desolation that was pronounced upon that temple and that city remains to this day.
-It is not the city of God, it is still a city under divine judgment, it has no temple, it has no faith in the Messiah, Jesus Christ, and so it remains in desolation.
+It is not the city of God, it is still a city under divine judgment.
+It has no temple, it has no faith in the Messiah, Jesus Christ, and so it remains in desolation.

 But Jesus says in verse 8, and I just want us to look at this, this morning, and we'll expand it a lot, "See to it that you be not misled."
 You are in a very vulnerable position.
 You have an intense hope for all fulfillment of messianic promise.
 You can therefore be verily easy misled.
 You can be deceived.
 Your enthusiasm for this, your expectation of this puts you in a very vulnerable place.
-"Do not be misled, for many will come in My name, claiming to be Me and represent Me saying, 'I am He.’
-And saying, 'The time is at hand.
+"Do not be misled, for many will come in My name, claiming to be Me and represent Me saying, 'I am He,' and saying, 'The time is at hand.’
 Do not go after them."

 Is He coming at all?
 Look at verse 27, "You will see the Son of Man coming in a cloud with power and great glory."
 Yes, He is coming.
 You will see Him coming.
 "But before that, many things must take place."
 Starting in verse 9 and running all the way to verse 27, He describes the preliminaries to His coming.
 Then he describes His coming and then He describes how to prepare for His coming.
-This then is a sermon by Jesus about His own return in which He warns us to realize it's a long way off, there are many preliminary things that are going to happen before He comes.
-He will come and then says, “Here’s how to prepare for His coming.
+This then is a sermon by Jesus about His own return in which He warns us to realize it's a long way off.
+There are many preliminary things that are going to happen before He comes.
+He will come and then says, here's how to prepare for His coming.
 We're going to work our way through all of this.
 And by the way, Mark 13 has a parallel account to this and an even more full account of this is found in Matthew chapter 24 and 25, the largest record of our Lord's conversation with the disciples about His return.
-This is so important, the timing of this is absolutely critical because it looks to the disciples and I'm sure it looked to everybody else as if the last chapter on Jesus was about to be written in two days.
+This is so important.
+The timing of this is absolutely critical because it looks to the disciples and I'm sure it looked to everybody else as if the last chapter on Jesus was about to be written in two days.
 He would die on a cross and that is the end of that.
 The people had not responded to Him.
 The leaders had not received Him.
-In fact, just the opposite.
-They resented and despised Him.
+In fact, just the opposite; they resented and despised Him.
 This is not the scenario that everybody expected, even those who were true believers anticipating the coming of Messiah.
 It wasn't going in the right direction.
 He leaves the temple alone with only His disciples following Him.
 That's all He has after this full ministry of three years, after this tremendously intense week and this wild reception on Monday, there's just the disciples, a few left.

-On the side of the Mount of Olives in the twilight and Jesus says, this is not the last chapter.”
+On the side of the Mount of Olives in the twilight and Jesus says, this is not the last chapter.
 This is not the last chapter.
 I'll come, I will return when the desolation is over, I will return.
 When Israel looks on the one they pierced and mourns for Him as an only Son, as Zechariah put it, when they say, "Blessed is He who comes in the name of the Lord," I will return and I will fulfill all the promise.